-Lorna Evans is a Psychotherapist and Counsellor registered with the UKCP & BACP and holds an MSc in Body Awareness and Psychotherapy and a PGDip in Integrative Psychotherapy.
-Lorna is an Integrative therapist who works with a primary model of Transactional Analysis.
-The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga and therapy.
-Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Fritz Perls.
+Lorna Evans is an Integrative Psychotherapist registered with UKCP & BACP, holding an MSc in Body Awareness & Psychotherapy and PGDip in Integrative Psychotherapy

+Lorna’s primary inspiration comes from the legacy of Wilhelm Reich and Laura & Fritz Perls.
+The contemporary clinical writings and research of Pat Ogden, Nick Totton, Bessel van der Kolk, Robert Shaw, Babette Rothschild, Daniel Stern, Peter Levine, Stephen Porges, Allan Schore and Danielle Siegel inspire Lorna in her work to integrate yoga, the breath and movement into therapy for treatment of anxiety, depression and trauma.

 Lorna is passionate about raising awareness of the science behind yoga, the breath and movement for treatment of anxiety, depression, trauma, maintaining positive mental health and wellness.
 Recently working with The Discovery Channel, BBC, BACP Magazine and Medium.